| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 bibliography Methods for class bibliography

-format_citation Return a clean citation from a bibliography
+format_citation Return a clean citation from a bibliography or data.frame

 add_line_breaks Set a maximum character width for strings